Kev’s Review of the La Marzocco Linea Mini

 Check Price – Shop Coffee

-Along with the prestige, you’re buying into the reliability and performance that this branding represents thanks to spending such a long time producing excellent machines and building up a loyal following as a result of that, in the same way that car manufacturers like Ferrari, Porsche and Aston Martin cars have a appreciate of more than just the sum total of the components for the same reason.
+Along with the prestige, you’re buying into the reliability and performance that this branding represents thanks to spending such a long time producing wonderful machines and building up a loyal following as a result of that, in the same way that car manufacturers like Ferrari, Porsche and Aston Martin cars have a appreciate of more than just the sum total of the components for the same reason.

 There are other things to keep in mind too, including value over time.
-Keep in mind that although the Linea Mini isn’t cheap to buy, it holds its appreciate extremely well, as you’ll find if you look for a used LMLM, and also as it truly is a commercial-grade machine, you’ll never have an issue when it comes to maintenance & repair, as any local espresso coffee engineer will be able to get the parts you need and do whatever requires doing, while this isn’t the case with all machines.
+Keep in mind that although the Linea Mini isn’t cheap to buy, it holds its appreciate extremely well, as you’ll find if you look for a used LMLM, and also as it literally is a commercial-grade machine, you’ll never have an issue when it comes to maintenance & repair, as any local espresso engineer will be able to get the parts you need and do whatever needs doing, while this isn’t the case with all machines.

 Espresso quality

-What I’d say about espresso quality is I’ve been amazed at how easy it is to get incredible shots with the LMLM.
+What I’d say about espresso coffee quality is I’ve been amazed at how easy it is to get incredible shots with the LMLM.
 God shot type results aren’t all that far from reach when you’re working with a machine with this level of temperature stability and precision, and I can tell you, I’ve had some mega shots from this machine!

 Life is like a box of chocolates, so join my Brew Time list, subscribe to my YouTube Channel, become an accredited coffee botherer (Patreon supporter), try my coffee at The Coffeeworks (work with discount code coffeebotherers), follow me on Twitter & Instagram, follow the coffeeblog FaceBook page, and that’s all I have to say about that.

-This article firstly appeared at Coffee Blog – The UK Specialty Coffee Blog – For Lovers of GENUINE Coffee!
+This post firstly appeared at Coffee Blog – The UK Specialty Coffee Blog – For Lovers of GENUINE Coffee!